yornaath/batshit/README.md

 Here we are also creating a simple batcher that will batch all fetches made within a window of 10 ms into one request.
 Since all <UserDetails /> items are rendered in one go their individual fetches will be batched into one request.

 **Note: a batcher for a group of items should only be created once.
-So creating them in hooks wont work as intended.**
+So creating them inside hooks wont work as intended.**

 ```ts
 import { useQuery } from "react-query";